HA NOI

 ![]() There were acres of rice paddies.
 In the 1970’s each person was given a portion of land, but so that a few would not get the best and areas and were closest to the village, the allotments were cut into very small parcels.
 One person might get a strip near home and another were he would have to carry the rice a long way.
 Looking across the fields you can see a dozen shades of green indicating the various degrees of ripeness of the rice of an individuals parcel.
 In this picture you can make out half a dozen shades of green between each paths.

-“You have very nice junk” our guide told us as we clambered along a stone dock next to the water, hanging onto our bags, past a mass of wooden boats.
 Judging by the number of vessels we were not going to be the only people out there.
 At peak season there aren’t enough births on the 500 junks.

 |